Nicoretti/ka3005p/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
     beep           Enbale/Disable Beep
-    current    Set the current of the ouput or config help       Prints this message or the help of the given subcommand(s) load       Loads config settings of specified no ocp        Enbale/Disable over current protection
+    current        Set the current of the ouput or config help           Prints this message or the help of the given subcommand(s) interactive    Read commands from stdin and execute them load           Loads config settings of specified no ocp            Enbale/Disable over current protection
     ovp            Enbale/Disable over voltage protection
     power          Turns on or off the ouput of the power supply save           Saves current pannel settings to specified config status         Return status inforation about the power spply voltage        Set the voltage of the ouput or config
 ```

 ```
-user@host ~$ ka3000 help power
+user@host ~$ ka30005p help power
-ka3000-power 0.1.0
+ka3005p-power 0.1.0
 Turns on or off the ouput of the power supply

 USAGE: